Award Description | Eligibility | Criteria and Selection | Application Submission | Application Deadline

 - A brief biographical summary of the candidate and the importance of their work for use in award winner announcements (in no more than 150 words.)

 - Three articles published or ready for publication related to the work of the applicant.
 Each article should be a separate PDF.

 - A one-page statement in PDF identifying potential benefits to be gained and the anticipated effect this may have on candidate's planned research career.

 - One letter of reference/support in PDF with a summary that describes the candidates work.

-- Draft abstract of candidate’s research (to be later finalized into a 3000-character abstract submitted to Experimental Biology in accordance with EB policies and deadlines.)
+- Draft abstract of candidate’s research (to be later finalized into an abstract submitted to the ASPET Annual Meeting in accordance with abstract policies and deadlines.)

 If any of the following relationships exist between the nominator and the candidate, you are encouraged to disclose it in your letter of nomination: family member, spouse, partner; current dean, departmental chair, or postdoctoral or graduate advisor; current business or financial relationship (e.g., business partner, employer, employee); research collaborator or co-author within the last three years; work at the same institution or having accepted a position at the same institution; previous graduate student or postdoctoral fellow in the last five years; or if either are currently serving on the award selection committee for this award.